Exdevo/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is coder on the time
+This is coder on the time on a long run